NeXt-Warning-System/documentation/xws-message-api/design/api.md

 ## Design

 The below is an first draft of the API attributes for the XWS Message API.
-The Message APi can be used by other systems to send messages directly from XWS, or queue them up for manual review and approval.
+The Message API can be used by other systems to send messages directly from XWS, or queue them up for manual review and approval.

 ~~~~
 -> MessageID - a randomly assigned unique id